-- CG 0.3.4 Costing practitioners should consult their jurisdictions to understand reporting requirements and ensure these are reflected in the hospital costing process. - CG 0.3.5 Consultation with hospital stakeholders should also be done to understand and identify: - where services are delivered within the hospital; - the individual service area's reporting needs; and - reliable data collection systems that are suitable to use as a basis to allocate expenses to patient activity or other products. - CG 0.3.6 Costing practitioners should undertake the following steps to assign expenses from production cost centres to intermediate products and matching them to patient level activity.
+- CG 0.3.4 Costing practitioners should consult their jurisdictions to understand reporting requirements and ensure these are reflected in the hospital costing process. - CG 0.3.5 Consultation with hospital stakeholders should also be done to understand and identify: - reliable data collection systems that are suitable to use as a basis to allocate expenses to patient activity or other products - the individual service area's reporting needs - where services are delivered within the hospital. - CG 0.3.6 Costing practitioners should undertake the following steps to assign expenses from production cost centres to intermediate products and matching them to patient level activity.